amsify42/codeigniter-model-extension/README.md

      class MobileAPP extends MY_Model {
      }
 ```
-As you can see above, there are two example which use camel case and specially second one which has second section of class name has all capital letters.
+As you can see above, there are two example which use camel case and specially second one which has second section of class name having all capital letters.
 <br/>
 Here **AppUsers** will work for table name **app_users**
 <br/>
 and **MobileAPP** will work for table name **mobile_app** and

 ## Primary Key
-All methods which use primary key **id** as default can be changed by defining protected property from model class like this
+All methods which use primary key **id** as default can be changed by defining protected property from model class

 ```php
      class Users extends MY_Model {